Preparation of self-study

 The following instructions are provided by the University Office of Evaluation and Educational Effectiveness (UOEEE).

-In Section VI, Student Learning Outcomes Assessment, UOEEE works with programs in a two phase process to help programs prepare material for the self-study.
-UOEEE will, 1) assist in evaluating past data for inclusion in the Self-Study and, 2) assist the unit to prepare for future assessment of student learning outcomes by revising the current assessment plans.
+In Section VI of the APR Manual, Student Learning Outcomes Assessment, UOEEE works with academic units in a two-phase process to help units prepare material for the self-study.
+UOEEE will, 1) assist in evaluating past data for inclusion in the Self-Study to determine how well programs are meeting their program learning outcomes and, 2) assist the unit to prepare for future assessment of student learning outcomes by revising their current assessment plans.

-- To help programs gather past data, the UOEEE assessment portal (https://uoeee.asu.edu/aportal) has developed a new feature that allows programs to access aggregated data as well as download past assessment reports.
-To help guide data interpretations, programs are asked to respond to the five prompts provided below as part of the analysis.
+To help guide data interpretations, units are asked to respond to the five prompts provided below as part of the analysis.
 These prompts should help units establish how well students are achieving the established learning outcomes.
 This analysis is essential to the assessment and self-study process.
+The reflective questions to help guide programs in completing this section of the self-study include:

-a.
 Please discuss the results of your quantitative and qualitative assessment data for each outcome and measure.
+Describe how the results have been shared with program faculty and students.

 Submission and approval of the self-study report

-The dean should review the final self-study report and executive summary, and provide written approval, before it is forwarded to the UPRA Office at apr@asu.edu.
+The dean should review the final self-study report and executive summary, and provide written approval to the UPRA Office at apr@asu.edu.

 The final self-study report should be submitted to the UPRA Office along with the written approval of the dean (which may be made by an accompanying email).
 Should the report and appendices be too large for email, the UPRA Office will accept the documents via a shared folder in Dropbox.